-Exposure to particulate matter with a diameter of 2.5 microns (PM2.5) has been linked to chronic kidney disease, hospitalization, poor transplantation outcomes, and early death.
+Exposure to particulate matter with a diameter less than 2.5 microns (PM2.5) has been linked to chronic kidney disease, hospitalization, poor transplantation outcomes, and early death.
 Recent research finds that these air pollutants increase the risk for both fatal and nonfatal cardiovascular events in patients receiving hemodialysis.

 Using 2011-2016 data from the US Renal Data System, investigators identified 314,079 patients receiving in-center hemodialysis (51% aged 65 years or older).
 They calculated PM2.5 exposure using the zip code of the dialysis clinic attended by each patient.
 The median annual PM2.5 exposure was 8.7 µg/m3.